tektoncd/pipeline/docs/install.md

 and use Workspaces to mount credentials from Secrets instead.
 The default is `false`.
 For more information, see the [associated issue](https://github.com/tektoncd/pipeline/issues/3399).

+- `enable-custom-tasks`: set this flag to `"true"` to enable the use of custom tasks in pipelines.

 For example:

 ```yaml